jinghuang5/JingHuang.github.io/_pages/about.md

 About Jing
 ======
 I'm a Lecturer in Environmental Economics at Xi'an Jiaotong-Liverpool University.
-I uss econometric modeling and cost-benefit analysis to develop data-driven decarbonization pathways, with focused expertise in residential energy and climate resilience.
+I use econometric modeling and cost-benefit analysis to develop data-driven decarbonization pathways, with focused expertise in residential energy and climate resilience.

 I earned my PhD from Renmin University of China in 2024.
-During her doctoral studies, a China Scholarship Council fellowship took me to Duke University, where a pivotal collaboration with [Prof. Patino-Echeverri](https://sites.nicholas.duke.edu/daliapatinoecheverri/people/) added a critical policy dimension to my research.
+During my doctoral studies, a China Scholarship Council fellowship took me to Duke University, where a pivotal collaboration with [Prof. Patino-Echeverri](https://sites.nicholas.duke.edu/daliapatinoecheverri/people/) added a critical policy dimension to my research.
 This partnership, which continued into my postdoctoral work at Duke, now fuels my ongoing mission to build strategies for a resilient and equitable future.

 Selected Publications
 ------